aleksifuna/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 7-get_nodeint.c - gets the nth node of a list 8-sum_listint.c - returns the sum of all the data in alist.
 9-insert_nodeint.c - inserts a new node at a given position.
-10-delete_nodeint.c - deletes the node at index
+10-delete_nodeint.c - deletes the node at index 100-reverse_listint.c - reverses a list
+101-print_listint_safe.c - prints a list with loop 102-free_listint_safe.c - frees a list with loop 103-find_loop.c - find loops